 The Ngorongoro Crater was historically populated by several different tribes.
 During the Colonial Era, the Crater was also inhabited by a few German farmers.
 In 1974, the Tanzanian government relocated all people living on the Crater floor at that time, in particular Maasai pastoralists originating from the Nile River delta, to the Crater rim and surrounding highlands.

 Cattle are of very high cultural value to the Maasai people.
-The Maasai perpetuate their traditionnal livestock farming, keeping cattle, sheep, goats and donkeys.
+The Maasai perpetuate their traditional livestock farming, keeping cattle, sheep, goats and donkeys.
 The Maasai pastoralist living on the Crater rim and surrounding highlands have been allowed to let their cattle browse and lick minerals on the Crater floor during daytime.
-Nowardays, many Maasai are employed as managers, administrators and rangers by the Ngorongoro Conservation Area Authority and they also find jobs in the tourism industry and in research projects, like the Hyena Project, for which we currently employ two Maasai men.
+Nowadays, many Maasai are employed as managers, administrators and rangers by the Ngorongoro Conservation Area Authority and they also find jobs in the tourism industry and in research projects, like the Hyena Project, for which we currently employ two Maasai watchmen.

 Spotted hyenas have a rather bad image and reputation among most tribes in East Africa.
 Unlike lions, spotted hyenas are not traditionally hunted by Maasai warriors or men of other tribes but may be killed if they attack livestock that get lost in the daytime or that are not locked up in enclosures at night.
 Hyenas are mostly killed by injecting a powerful poison into carcasses.